Kirkland & Ellis: Rankings

 The American Lawyer ranked Kirkland & Ellis as the 2018 Law Firm of the Year.
 "Mergers & Acquisitions" ranked Kirkland & Ellis as the 2019 Law Firm of the Year for advising on 400 U.S. based-deals (more than twice that of the firm ranked second), and for advising on the largest number of global deals, in each case, in 2019.
-As of 2021, Am Law lists Kirkland & Ellis as the largest law firm in the United States by gross revenue and third greatest in profits per equity partner.
+As of 2021, Am Law lists Kirkland & Ellis as the largest law firm in the United States by gross revenue and third-largest in profits per equity partner.
 Kirkland & Ellis was ranked second in the 2017 ATL Power 100 law firm rankings.
 Vault ranked Kirkland & Ellis as the most prestigious firm in Chicago and the number-one firm in the U.S. for private equity, restructuring and business outlook in 2018.